fsereno/portfolio/app/app_aframe/Readme.md

 I have used Webpack to bundle JS dependancies and Babel to transpile to the correct ES version.

-The interest in this application is to explore quick and deployable, WebXR prototyping using AFrame, with the aim of allowing user input via React in a follow up application.
+The interest in this application is to explore WebXR prototyping using AFrame, with the aim of allowing user input via React in a follow up application.

 This application is intended for use in any modern WebXR enabled web browser or headset.